tonethar/IGM-330-Fall-2018/projects/project-3.md

 ### A. Recipe Map

 - Below is the main screen
-- Clicking on the "Too Lazy" button also brings up a map
+- Clicking on the "Too Lazy" button also brings up a map of restaurants that offer the desired cuisine

 ![screenshot](_images/project-3-example-1.jpg)